+As a sought-after and experienced keynote speaker, Ciaran’s story is a multi-layered tale about never giving up on a childhood dream.
 It’s an inspirational story about talent meeting hard work and overcoming the knocks and disappointments to live a dream.
-A unique story of how patience, persistence and determination made that dream becoming a reality.
+A unique story of how patience, persistence and determination made that dream a reality.

-Music: As a young musician he cut his teeth doing gig after gig in the tough bars of Belfast and Derry.
-During this turbulent time in a divided society, Ciaran witnessed and experienced the bombs and bullets of sectarian abuse and paramilitary attacks.
-Ciaran’s first big break came in 2010 when he received a Grammy nomination for Madonna’s worldwide hit single ‘Celebration’, which he co-wrote with Madonna and Oakenfold.
+Ciaran was born during the Northern Ireland conflict and grew up in The Troubles.
+As a young musician he cut his teeth doing gig after gig in the tough bars of Belfast and Derry.
+During this turbulent time, Ciaran witnessed the bombs and bullets of sectarian violence and the paramilitary attacks that enflamed a divided society.